Tmax95644/Market-Moves-Media-Coverage-SQL-Replication-Using-GDELT/README.md

-Market News Coverage Asymmetry — SQL Replication (GDELT) Project Context

 This project is a SQL-based replication of the following Python analysis:

 🔗 **Python Project:**
 [Market News Coverage Across Bull and Bear Market Conditions — Python / MediaCloud](https://github.com/Tmax95644/Market-News-Asymmetry-Analysis)

-The purpose of this project is to test whether the original findings remain consistent when:
+The purpose of this project is to validate whether the original findings remain consistent when:

 Using an independent global news dataset

-Performing the full analysis entirely in SQL
+Performing the analysis entirely in SQL

-Replicating the same classification logic and thresholds
+Replicating the same classification logic and return thresholds

-This approach mirrors real-world analytical validation, where results are tested across tools and data sources.
+This mirrors real-world analytical validation, where results are tested across tools, workflows, and data sources.

 Research Question